Dedicated Alimony Attorney Offering Counsel to Massachusetts Clients

 A Family Law Attorney Will Guide You Through This Process

-Without knowing the details of your case, determining how much you can expect to pay (or receive) in alimony payments is very difficult.
-If you rely on a free online estimate, you open yourself to considerable risk and can easily be misled.
-These websites and apps are built on generic legal templates with vague language and virtually no explanations.
-Instead, be sure to work with a trusted spousal support attorney with whom you can speak with in person.
+Without knowing the details of your case, determining how much you may expect to pay (or receive) in alimony payments, if any, is very difficult.
+Do not rely on a free online estimate.
+These are risky and usually wrong.
+Be sure to work with a trusted spousal support attorney with whom you can speak with in person.
 This is simply the best way to ensure that you are receiving an honest and accurate overview of your future.

 We Can Help With Your Division of Assets

 When we at the Law Office of Henry Lebensbaum meet with you, we will discuss your financial situation in great detail in order to secure the best possible outcome for you.
 Some of the important items we will discuss when calculating alimony payments are:

 - Residential or commercial property, no matter where whose name is the owner.

 - Private or shared financial investments, including stocks, bonds, living trusts, etc.